 Useful information for visiting the Acropolis

-There are a few options for buying your entry ticket for the Acropolis: get it directly at the entrance, but you would be risking fighting the crowds; or book it online with skip-the-line advantage.
+There are a few options for buying your entry ticket for the Acropolis: get it directly at the entrance, but you would be risking fighting the crowds, or book it online with a skip-the-line advantage.